 Functional Pottery Studio

 Thank you for stopping by Alazan Ceramics, the studio of Amy Henson.
-I specialize in wheel thrown and altered functional ceramics, made primarily of porcelain clay fired to cone 10 in reduction with the addition of salt or soda.
+I am currently work in salb-built textured white earthenware with underglaze drawings fired in an electric kiln to cone 04.
 The studio is located about 40 miles east of Dallas, in Royse City.
-All professional photography is taken by Harrison Evans.
+All professional photography is taken by Harrison Evans and S.K.
+Plagens.

 I graduated from Southern Methodist University with a BFA in studio art, concentration ceramics, in 2007.
 I took one throwing class as a sophomore, which fueled a passion that has been humming along ever since.
 I studied under Peter Beasecker, with additional tutelage from various adjunct professors and visiting artists, including Matthew Metz, Julia Galloway, Beth Cavener-Stichter, Jeff Oestreich, Linda Sikora, Louise Rosenfield, etc. I share living space with my husband Aaron and our two erstwhile stray cats Melvin and Mau.
 I proudly own and show Peruvian Paso horses, of which I own 3 including one ornery, retired old mare.
 Azucena was my first horse, and due to her chestnut color (the word in Spanish is "alazan") she became the namesake for my studio.
 I also enjoy a good beer, delicious food, and creative impulses in general.